trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 Installed services:
 - CDH master services
-- HDFS namenode, YARN resource manager
+- HDFS Secondary NameNode, YARN Resource Manager

 **Note:** No more than 1 instance.
 Required only when HA for YARN or HDFS is enabled.
 **Note:** Cannot be combined with `hadoop-master-primary` or `hadoop-master-controller` roles.